apluslms/aplus-manual/m03_acos/introduction.rst

-Acos - Advanced Content Server
+ACOS - Advanced Content Server
 ==============================

 ACOS server and related sub-projects are a method of distributing browser-based smart learning content in a reusable and interoperable way.
 Activities created using the ACOS server can be embedded both in A+ and MyCourses.